jmbucknall/EZDSL/ezdsl.md

 What is new about this version 3?
 Without further ado:

+- This documentation is now a Markdown file.
+Convert it to HTML and read in your browser, or use a Markdown viewer.

-  Support for pretty much any Delphi, including EZDSL packages for each (Delphi XE support is NEW FOR 3.04);
+- Support for pretty much any Delphi, including EZDSL packages for each (Delphi XE+ support is NEW FOR 3.04 and later).

-  A hash table class, using linear probing for collision detection, automatic table expansion/shrinking, support for different hash functions;
+- A hash table class, using linear probing for collision detection, automatic table expansion/shrinking, support for different hash functions;

-  NEW FOR 3.01 A boolean array class (also known as a bitset, a bit array or a bitmap); enabling several million booleans in an array like structure to be set true, false, toggled, ANDed, ORed, XORed with other boolean arrays, navigation though all true or false booleans, backwards and forwards.
+- NEW FOR 3.01 A boolean array class (also known as a bitset, a bit array or a bitmap); enabling several million booleans in an array like structure to be set true, false, toggled, ANDed, ORed, XORed with other boolean arrays, navigation though all true or false booleans, backwards and forwards.

-  Simplification of the use of Compare with sorted containers, now you can alter Compare with a non-empty container and the container will sort its data objects according to the new Compare function.
+- Simplification of the use of Compare with sorted containers, now you can alter Compare with a non-empty container and the container will sort its data objects according to the new Compare function.

-  Separate thread-safe containers for 32-bit programming, thread-safe node allocation.
+- Separate thread-safe containers for 32-bit programming, thread-safe node allocation.

-  The pseudo random number generator has been revamped and documented.
+- The pseudo random number generator has been revamped and documented.

-  There's been a lot of code clean-up behind the scenes as well.
+- There's been a lot of code clean-up behind the scenes as well.
 For example, I've changed my coding style and I've used different naming conventions for the protected/private fields inside the containers.

-  Also, a warning is due: the TEZCollection will become deprecated in the next major version.
-I no longer use it--I've moved over to TList pretty well completely instead--and it doesn't really fit in any more.
-After all it was originally written to help BP7 programmers migrate to Delphi 1 and we're now at Delphi XE.
+- Also, a warning is due to old-time users of the library: the TEZCollection has been dropped.
+After all it was originally written to help BP7 programmers migrate to Delphi 1 and we're now at Delphi XE8.